Kori Bustard (Ardeotis kori)

 Habitats:

 It occurs in flat, arid, mostly open country such as grassland, karoo, bushveld, thornveld, scrubland and savanna but also including modified habitats such as wheat fields and firebreaks (del Hoyo et al. 1996).
-In Kenya at least, birds may move into woodland in the dry season.
+In Kenya, at least, birds may move into woodland in the dry season.
 The diet includes a wide range of plants and animals including insects, reptiles, small rodents, birds, carrion, seeds, berries and roots (del Hoyo et al. 1996).
-It is largely sedentary, but does undertake local movements.
+It may be sedentary in parts of its range but local nomadic movements of up to 130 km are known.
+Diurnal (Mmassy et al. 2022).

 Population: